xyh06/toyota-used-car-price-analysis/README.md

 Instead of only predicting prices, this project focuses on **detecting pricing inefficiencies** in the market.

-We build a machine-learning–based fair price model and analyze the deviation between market price and statistically estimated value to identify potential trading opportunities.
+We build a machine-learning–based fair price model and analyze the deviation between market price and statistically estimated value to identify statistically favorable acquisition opportunities for dealers.

 ---

 ## Business Problem

 The used car market suffers from significant information asymmetry.
-Prices are often determined by seller expectations rather than objective value.
+Market prices often deviate from intrinsic vehicle value due to negotiation, perception, and information asymmetry.

 For dealerships and traders, the key challenge is not predicting price, but identifying **mispriced vehicles**.